SharePoint/sp-dev-docs/docs/solution-guidance/Read-or-update-user-profile-properties-sample-app-for-SharePoint.md

 ---
 title: Read or update user profile properties sample SharePoint Add-in
-description:
-ms.date: 5/7/2018
+description: Use a provider-hosted add-in to read or update SharePoint single and multivalued user profile properties. ms.date: 5/7/2018
 ---

-# Read or update user profile properties sample add-in for SharePoint
+# Read or update user profile properties sample SharePoint Add-in

-You can use a provider-hosted add-in to read or update SharePoint single and multivalued user profile properties.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [UserProfile.Manipulation.CSOM](https://github.com/SharePoint/PnP/tree/master/Samples/UserProfile.Manipulation.CSOM) sample shows you how to read and update user profile properties for a particular user.
+The UserProfile.Manipulation.CSOM sample shows you how to read and update user profile properties for a particular user.
 This sample uses a provider-hosted add-in to:

 - Read and display all user profile properties for a user.
 - Update a single-valued user profile property.
 - Update a multivalued user profile property.

 Use this solution if you want to:

 - Read or write data to a user profile property for a user.
 - Use user profile property values to personalize SharePoint.

 > [!NOTE]
 > This code sample only runs on Office 365.

 ## Before you begin
-<a name="sectionSection0"> </a>

-To get started, download the  [UserProfile.Manipulation.CSOM](https://github.com/SharePoint/PnP/tree/master/Samples/UserProfile.Manipulation.CSOM) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [UserProfile.Manipulation.CSOM](https://github.com/SharePoint/PnP/tree/master/Samples/UserProfile.Manipulation.CSOM) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 Before you run Scenario 1: